pkutaj/pkutaj.github.io/_posts/2020-02-06-PS-KATA-disable-addin-if-online.md

 ---
 layout: post
-title: KATA > PS > if online, disable a particular Outlook add-in
+title: KATA > PowerShell > if online, disable a particular Outlook add-in
 ---
 ## the case
 the aim of the exercise is to write a script that checks the online status (online/offline) and based on that disables a particular outlook add-in. the example provided is the pivotal crm outlook integration